cmsc398w/course_docs/documentation/src/Notes/DataWrangling.md

 awk '{ sum += $3 } END { print sum }' data.txt
 ```

 This script does something simple but powerful.
 For each line, it adds the value from the third column (`$3`) to a running total (`sum`).
 The `END` block runs after all lines are processed, printing the final total.
-This is perfect for tasks like summing a column of numbers in a spreadsheet or calculating total bytes in a log file.
+Note that variables in AWK do not need to be declared before.

 #### Processing CSV Data